Chapter 9 – Student Activities

 9.18.10 Community Standards of Behavior and University Policies for Students.
 Students and student groups are required to comply with regulations as published in the student handbook.

 9.21.10 Procedures for Cases of Violations of Community Standards of Behavior and University Policies.
-In cases in which the investigating authority decides that there is evidence of a violation which warrants referral to the conduct system, the student shall be notified in writing of the charges. #05-06–2E
+In cases in which the investigating authority decides that there is evidence of a violation which warrants referral to the conduct system, notice will be given to all students of meetings, hearings, incidents, and outcomes in writing electronically using the student’s @uri.edu email for official communication. #05-06–2E #23-24-9

 9.21.13 Mode of Resolution under Various Conditions.
 If the accused student accepts responsibility as well as the sanctions recommended, the case shall be considered as resolved, and a decision letter shall be written to confirm the decision.
-If a student accepts responsibility but does not accept the sanctions recommended, the case shall be referred to a hearing before a hearing officer, unless the nature of the infraction is such that a mandatory sanction is attached to it, in which case the student’s acceptance of responsibility shall resolve the matter.
-If the accused student denies responsibility, the case shall be referred to a hearing.
+If a student accepts responsibility but does not accept the sanctions recommended, the case shall be referred to an administrative hearing before a single Student Conduct Administrator.
+If the accused student denies responsibility, the case shall be referred to a hearing. #23-24-9

 9.21.16 Panel Hearings shall take place if an accused student denies responsibility for the alleged violation, requests a panel hearing, and none of the conditions making an administrative hearing necessary and/or appropriate (see 9.21.15) apply.
-Panel hearings shall normally take place before panels drawn from the University Judicial Board (see 5.74.10 – 5.74.21).
-When the situation warrants it, however, the Dean of Students Office shall have the authority to establish special hearing panels. #October 20, 2022 Informational Report
+Panel hearings shall normally take place before panels drawn from the University Conduct Board (see 5.74.10 – 5.74.21).
+When the situation warrants it, however, the Dean of Students shall have the discretion to change the hearing type as needed or based on the nature of the charges. #October 20, 2022 Informational Report #23-24-9

 9.21.17 Procedures for Panel Hearings.
 If the accused student requests a panel hearing, and the Dean of Students Office concurs with this request, every effort shall be made to hold a hearing before the appropriate panel within 20 class days from the date the student furnishes a written response to the charge letter.
-The accused student shall receive written notification of the place and time of the hearing at least 72 hours in advance of the hearing.
+The accused student shall receive written notification of the place and time of the hearing at least five (5) business days in advance of the hearing.
 The notification shall also identify the panel members.
 A staff member from the Dean of Students Office shall be available prior to the hearing at the request of the student to advise regarding the alleged violation and procedural matters.
-The student may challenge the participation of (a) panel member(s) for good cause, provided this is done at least 48 hours in advance of the hearing.
-Hearings shall be closed. #21-22-6 #October 20, 2022 Informational Report
+The student may challenge the participation of (a) panel member(s) for good cause, provided this is done at least three (3) business days in advance of the hearing.
+Hearings shall be closed. #21-22-6 #October 20, 2022 Informational Report #23-24-9

 9.21.18 Information to Panel, and Disqualification of Panel Members.
 Panel members shall be informed of the student’s name and charges at the time of the hearing.
 Panel members may disqualify themselves, and either party to the case may be permitted to disqualify a prospective member if the remaining members of the board are satisfied that there is good cause for disqualification.
 If alternates for disqualified panel members are available, these alternates shall take the place of the disqualified members.
 If it is not possible to replace a sufficient number of disqualified members to maintain the panel composition as stipulated in 5.74.20, the hearing may proceed only with the agreement of the charged student. #21-22-6